opticfluorine/sovereign/docs/manual/creators/entities.md

   Removing --> [*]: Remove
 ```

-When an entity is first created, it enters the **Created** state through the *Created* transition.
+When an entity is first created, it enters the **Created** state through the *Add* transition.
 It then immediately undergoes a *Load* transition to enter the **Active** state, at which point the entity is loaded in memory and is continuously processed by the engine.

 After some time, the entity may undergo an *Unload* transition to enter the **Unloaded** state.
 An entity in the Unloaded state is released from the engine's memory, but it continues to exist in the server's database.
 The *Unload* transition can occur for several reasosns including:
 * The entity is located in a world segment which has been unloaded due to a lack of players in its vicinity.